 In 2019, she participated in the IRES Program in Cambodia, using her skills and knowledge of creating high-density 3D point clouds of Improvised Explosive Devices (IEDs) bombs to give operators a better view of the object and more understanding of the claw in relation to EO.
 It will give the operator more perspective through distance in retrieving unexploded armaments buried since Viet Nam War in the 1960s-1970s.
 The IRES – International Research Education Students Program is funded for humanitarian purposes by the National Science Foundation to make innovative positive changes in the world.

-Chloe Dayton – Social Impact Honoree
+Chloe Dayton – Social Impact Award

 Chloe Dayton is known as the “Little Cherokee Girl.”
 She is a long-time participant, mentor, and speaker for Girls STEAM Institute.
 Chloe Dayton is a Cherokee Nation citizen from Tahlequah, Oklahoma.
 She is a student at the Cherokee Nation Immersion School.